hsk81/protobuf-rpc-js/README.md

 }
 ```

-The fully qualified `name` (FQN) of an `Rpc.Request` indicates which method on which service shall be executed on the server side, e.g. `.Reflector.Service.ack`.
+The fully qualified `name` (FQN) of an `Rpc.Request` indicates, which method on which service shall be executed (on the server side) e.g. `.Reflector.Service.ack`.

- + We chose to use string `name`s instead of working with e.g. corresponding hash values, mainly to ease debugging and logging.
-However in both of these use cases it is very easily possible to simply do a hash value to method name reverse lookup from a (centralized) name service.
-To avoid such an additional burden (at least as of now) FQNs are being used.
+ + We chose to use string `name`s instead of working with e.g. hash values, mainly to ease debugging and logging.
+However in both of these use cases it is very easily possible to simply do a hash value to method name reverse lookup.
+To avoid such a lookup FQNs are being used.

-  + The random (or sequential) `id` number is a (temporary) unique ID of the request, which helps to deliver the response.
-Since it is a `uint32` it should be more than enough, especially because it is assumed that many but relatively short lived requests will be dispatched, which should be answered within a few milli-seconds (freeing the `id` for re-use).
+  + The random `id` number is a (temporary) unique ID of the request, allowing the response to be delivered to the correct handler.
+Since it is a `uint32` it's should be sufficient, especially because it is assumed that many - but relatively short lived - requests will be dispatched, which should then be answered within a few milli-seconds (freeing the `id`s for re-use).

   + The `data` bytes carry a serialization of the current request, where for e.g. `.Reflector.Service.ack` it simply would be the byte representation of the timestamp.